Q1. Who is affected by the transition to ICD-10? If I don’t deal with Medicare claims, will I have to transition?

 Q10.
 Codes change every year, so why is the transition to ICD-10 any different from the annual code changes?

 A10.
 ICD-10 codes are different from ICD-9 codes and have a completely different structure.
 Currently, ICD-9 codes are mostly numeric and have 3 to 5 digits.
 ICD-10 codes are alphanumeric and contain 3 to 7 characters.
 ICD-10 is more robust and descriptive with “one-to-many” matches in some instances.
+ICD-10 has significantly more codes due to more granular specificity.
 Like ICD-9 codes, ICD-10 codes will be updated every year.

 Q11.
 Are there any changes planned on how to submit claims containing ICD-9 and/or ICD-10 codes?